From Idea to $$: Your 6-step Product Development Guide

-Setting business goals is vital when it comes to product development because it helps you to focus on what you want to achieve with your product.
+Setting business goals is vital when it comes to product development because it helps you focus on what you want to achieve with your product.
 It gives you a clear direction to follow and helps you to make decisions about how to allocate resources and prioritise tasks.

-Having a business goal also gives you something to measure your progress against, which can help you to track your progress and make adjustments as needed.
+Having a business goal also gives you something to measure your progress against, which can help you track your progress and make adjustments as needed.
 It also helps to keep you motivated and focused on the big picture, rather than getting caught up in the day-to-day details of product development.

 What are examples of product vision?